jm-multiverse/secret-recipe/README.md

 ### Overview
 The Secret Recipe API is designed with a layered architecture to ensure clean separation of concerns and ease of maintenance.
 It is structured as follows:

 - **Entity Layer**: Data model representation with Spring JPA.
-The `entity` directory includes entity classes, builders, and mappers.
+The `/entity` directory includes entity classes, builders, and mappers.
 It also includes custom filters for querying, such as the `ActiveUsersFilter`.
 - **Repository Layer**: Data access layer using Spring Data JPA.
 It abstracts data persistence and interactions.
 - **Service Layer**: Business logic, DTO transformations, data validation and operations.
 - **Controller Layer**:  Handle HTTP requests and generate `ApiResponse<T>`.
 It invokes service layer methods, and returns responses, serving as the entry point for API interactions.

 ### Data Transfer Objects (DTOs)
-DTOs, located in the /transfer directory, are used for data exchange between the client and server, ensuring a clean separation from the entity layer.
+DTOs, located in the `/transfer` directory, are used for data exchange between the client and server, ensuring a clean separation from the entity layer.
 They include user, recipe, and review details, and are extensively used in the controller and service layers.

 ### Handling Responses
-The service layer uses Result<T> to indicate operation outcomes, encapsulating success data or error messages.
+The service layer uses Result<T> to indicate predictable operation outcomes, encapsulating success data or error messages.
 Controllers utilize ApiResponse<T> to provide consistent API responses, ensuring uniformity and simplifying error handling across various endpoints.

 #### Service Layer Outcome Encapsulation
 ```kotlin